ivillamadrid/FloodMapping/docs/source/lsm.rst

 .. _Cordeiro et al, 2021: https://doi.org/10.1016/j.rse.2020.112209

 It is a relatively easy way of processing and detecting water surfaces over a certain "MNDWI" threshold value, in fact the problem is to detect accurately the dry-wet boundaries, and there the computational vision techniques for noise filtering and edge detectors play a major role.
+See the practical case with Google-Earth-Engine for "Paso de las Piedras" reservoir, Bahía Blanca, Argentina.

 Image processing: noise filtering
 ---------------------------------